fullmoon16-stat/ordinal_regression_STorder/code/code_sources.md

   python code/TableS3_white_wine.py
   ```

-  The final table is printed to the console and saved as `results/TableS3.csv`.
+  The final table is printed directly to the console.

 ### Supporting files for the white-wine analyses